- How it Works

 Making viral vector process development easier

-At Synthace we’re working to lower the barriers to development to help scientists overcome the challenges outlined in the talks mentioned above with our cloud-based platform Antha.
+At Synthace we’re working to lower the barriers to development to help scientists overcome the challenges outlined in the talks mentioned above with our cloud-based platform.

-We've built a user-friendly, hugely powerful software platform to give biologists sophisticated, flexible and integrated control over their lab hardware.
-In a recent case study, Oxford Biomedica used Antha to perform a Design of Experiments optimisation of their lentiviral transfection/transduction process.
-This resulted in a 3 to 10-fold increase in vector titre upon transduction.
-Antha also made the process more robust by reducing pure error by 81%, and more efficient by reducing consumable use by over 30% and improving time saving by 83%.
+We've built a user-friendly, hugely powerful software platform to give biologists sophisticated, flexible, and integrated control over their lab hardware.
+In a recent case study, Oxford Biomedica used the Synthace platform to perform a Design of Experiments optimization of their lentiviral transfection/transduction process.
+This resulted in a 3 to 10-fold increase in vector titer upon transduction.
+It also made the process more robust by reducing pure error by 81%, and more efficient by reducing consumable use by over 30% and improving time-saving by 83%.

-This enables experiments and lab workflows to be rapidly automated, and data from those workflows to be automatically integrated, linked to their experiment and analysed in almost real time.
+This enables experiments and lab workflows to be rapidly automated, and data from those workflows to be automatically integrated, linked to their experiment and analyzed in almost real-time.

 Other posts you might be interested inView All Posts

 COVID Vaccine Development was Astonishing, but Therapeutics Discovery and Development aren’t Solved

 Synthace Expert Interviews: Cell and Gene Therapies with Dr Damian Marshall